 - 2 tablespoons chopped pecans, toasted

 - In a large bowl, cream butter, shortening, sugars and lemon peel until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
 Beat in vanilla.
 Combine the flour, cinnamon, baking powder, baking soda, allspice, nutmeg and salt; add to creamed mixture alternately with applesauce, beating well after each addition.
 Stir in the pecans and apple.

 - Pour into a greased and floured 9- or 10-in. fluted tube pan.
-Bake at 350° for 55-60 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 55-60 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes; remove from pan to a wire rack to cool completely.